 A Ft.
-Lauderdale man has been charged with multiple crimes after his involvement in an accident that killed a bicyclist in Delaware at the beginning of the month.
-According to the San Francisco Chronicle, Florida resident Brian Meegan was drunk when he merged onto a highway and hit a 44-year-old cyclist from Snow Hill, Maryland.
+Lauderdale man has been charged with multiple crimes after his involvement in a car accident that killed a bicyclist in Delaware at the beginning of the month.
+According to the WBOC, Florida resident Brian Meegan was drunk when he merged onto a highway and hit a 44-year-old cyclist from Snow Hill, Maryland.
 The accident in Rehoboth Beach carried cyclist Russell Henman about 400 feet, where he was pronounced dead at the scene.
 Meegan is said to have fled the scene but was later apprehended, and it has been reported that he had been charged with DUI just six weeks earlier in the same area.

 Meegan allegedly drove with Henman on the hood of his 2003 Jeep Wrangler for 400 feet before hitting a curb and throwing the cyclist onto the road.
 The driver then fled the scene and stopped in a parking lot where he removed the bicycle from under his vehicle.
 Meegan has been charged with first-degree vehicular homicide, leaving the scene of a collision resulting in death, driving under the influence of alcohol, failure to report an accident resulting in injury or death, no proof of motor vehicle insurance, and inattentive driving.